larsenhupin/parsing/README.md

-# Parsing scripts
+# Parsing script
-A collection of useful parsing scripts in Python
+A script written in python to parse useful HTML information.